 Buy health and life insurance covers

-Term plan like iSelect Star from Canara HSBC OBC Life Insurance combines both terminal health and life cover benefit under the same plan.
-So, with iSelect Star term plan, you do not need to buy a separate critical health cover.
+Term plan like iSelect Smart360 from Canara HSBC OBC Life Insurance combines both terminal health and life cover benefit under the same plan.
+So, with iSelect Smart360 Term Plan, you do not need to buy a separate critical health cover.

 Step 3: Select Investment Plans

 You will have three different types of goals to invest for:

 Investment Plans for Short-Term Goals